mathjax/MathJax/docs/html/_sources/installation.txt

 MathJax that contains all the latest changes and bug-fixes.
 You can also get older tagged versions (if there are any).

-If a packaged release recevies any important updates, then those updates will be part of the `branch` for that version.
+If a packaged release receives any important updates, then those updates will be part of the `branch` for that version.
 The link to the ``.zip`` file in the download list will be the original release version, not the patched version.
-To obtain the patched version, use the `Branches` drop down menu (at the far left of the menus within the page) to select the release branch that you want (for example ``v1.1-latest``), and then use the downlaod button and the ``Downlaod .tar.gz`` or ``Download .zip`` button to get the latest patched version of that release.
+To obtain the patched version, use the `Branches` drop down menu (at the far left of the menus within the page) to select the release branch that you want (for example ``v1.1-latest``), and then use the download button and the ``Download .tar.gz`` or ``Download .zip`` button to get the latest patched version of that release.